Back to Logging guides

 output.console: pretty: true

-To modify the log event, you add the drop_fields processor, which has a field option that takes a list of fields to be removed, including the sensitive EmailAddress field and the message field.
+To modify the log event, you add the drop_fields processor, which has a field option that takes a list of fields to be removed, including the sensitive emailAddress field and the message field.
 You remove the message field because after parsing the data, properties from the message field were incorporated into the log event, rendering the original message field obsolete.

-After writing the code, save and exit the file.
-Then, restart Filebeat:
+After writing the code, run the configuration:

 Upon running Filebeat, you will notice that the emailAddress field has been successfully removed, and a new env field has been added to the log event: